EVENT: Nov 10, 2018 2:30-4:30 PM Early Bird Tickets Now $15 Location: TBA Jacksonville, OR

 How can a workshop provide the right impetus for intentional creativity?
 Regardless of your field, regardless of your medium, creativity demands a space, an inner space of receptivity to inspiration.
 The muse is not embodied except in myth and story.
 You, however, are.

-When you live in the workaday world of facing reality, of responsibility and distraction, the body tends to respond with tension, becoming tight and stressed.
+When you live in the workday world reality, of responsibility and distraction, the body responds with tension, becoming tight and stressed.
 This is exactly the predicament that blocks creative output.

-FELDENKRAIS is a Method that shows you how to move through the field of gravity in ways that use it to your advantage.
-This not only reduces wear and tear on joints, reducing pain; it also improves focus and learning.
+FELDENKRAIS is a Method that shows you how to release stress, reduce wear and tear on joints, and diminish pain.
+A main benefit of this is how it improves focus and learning.
 When you are comfortable in your body learning is easy, inspiration is spontaneous and creativity abounds.

-It's just logical that in a world where information overload prevails and everyone seems to want something from you that there is a greater need to feel grounded, stable and focused.
+It's just logical that in a world where information overload prevails, ways to create calm, abiding mental space are even more important.
+It just stands to reason that when it seems like everyone expects something from you, finding accessible ways to feel grounded, stable and focused are key.
 FELDENKRAIS gives you the tools to do that for yourself.

 In this two hour workshop, experience how to create an ease in your body that leads to clarity of mind and spontaneous inspiration.
 Creativity is generative and with the tools you learn from the FELDENKRAIS Method, you can generate the right atmosphere for creativity in any medium.
 Our focus happens to be writing, but all creatives are welcome!